-75% of the portfolio companies reviewed provided a good level of disclosure.
-We would expect to see all portfolio companies clearly articulate detail on the development and performance of the business in the year, as well as the year end position.
+53% of the portfolio companies reviewed provided a good level of disclosure, a decrease from 75% in the prior year.
+We would expect to see all portfolio companies clearly articulate detail on the development and performance of the business in the year, as well as the year-end position.
 This discussion should be balanced and represent a fair reflection of the business.
-We have seen many examples of this, with varying degrees of success, with some portfolio companies able to say more succinctly and so provide a direct insight into operations without losing the user in unnecessary dialogue.
-This was a similar finding to the FTSE 350 review (outlined earlier in this report), which identified that annual reports continue to grow in volume but this can distract from the quality of information presented and clarity of the message.
+We have seen many examples of this, with varying degrees of success, with some portfolio companies able to say more succinctly and so provide a direct insight into operations in a distinctive and strategic way that is relevant.
+This was a similar finding to the FTSE 350 review (outlined earlier in this report), which identified that annual reports can say a lot in volume, lacking relevance to their operations and activity.